Lesson Plan - Get It!

 - What do they mean?

 All three icons are used to signal trademark.
-The ™ and SM are used when a brand is not yet registerd officially with the government.
+The ™ and SM are used when a brand is not officially registered with the government.

 ™ is more common and protects prospective trademarks like those discussed in this lesson.
 SM is also a trademark but stands for service mark and protects things like legal or personal training services.